 The president and VPAA have been leaders in providing opportunities and incentives for institutional improvement at the College.
 Several mechanisms are in place for stakeholders to bring forward ideas for institutional improvement.
 There are various programs in place that endeavor to provide effective leadership throughout the campus.
-Over the past several years, a "Transformation" initiative has led to a more collaborative atmosphere between the administration, students, faculty, and staff, leading to institutional improvement.
+Over the past several years, a more collaborative atmosphere has developed between the administration, students, faculty, and staff, leading to more pronounced institutional improvement.